GoogleChrome/ip-protection/Masked-Domain-List.md

 nrich.ai                                         | N.Rich                                                         | Not Impacted By Script Blocking
 newscgp.com                                      | NCAudienceExchange                                             | Not Impacted By Script Blocking
 newsinc.com                                      | NDN                                                            | Not Impacted By Script Blocking
-static.affilae.com                               | NETILUM                                                        | Entire Domain Blocked
+static.affilae.com                               | NETILUM                                                        | Not Impacted By Script Blocking
 p.nfltags.com                                    | NFL                                                            | Some URLs are Blocked
+ngenix.net                                       | NGENIX                                                         | Not Impacted By Script Blocking
 rum-static.ngenix.net                            | NGENIX                                                         | Entire Domain Blocked
-s91588.cdn.ngenix.net                            | NGENIX                                                         | Some URLs are Blocked
+gfk.com                                          | NIQ                                                            | Not Impacted By Script Blocking
+gfkdaphne.com                                    | NIQ                                                            | Not Impacted By Script Blocking
+nurago.com                                       | NIQ                                                            | Not Impacted By Script Blocking
+nurago.de                                        | NIQ                                                            | Not Impacted By Script Blocking
+sensic.net                                       | NIQ                                                            | Not Impacted By Script Blocking
 kissmetrics.com                                  | NPDigital                                                      | Not Impacted By Script Blocking
 audiencemanager.de                               | NanoInteractive                                                | Not Impacted By Script Blocking
 narrative.io                                     | Narrative                                                      | Not Impacted By Script Blocking
 nativeads.com                                    | NativeAds                                                      | Not Impacted By Script Blocking
+cdn.nativery.com                                 | Nativery                                                       | Entire Domain Blocked
+nativery.com                                     | Nativery                                                       | Not Impacted By Script Blocking
 ntv.io                                           | Nativo                                                         | Not Impacted By Script Blocking
 postrelease.com                                  | Nativo                                                         | Not Impacted By Script Blocking
 navdmp.com                                       | Navegg                                                         | Not Impacted By Script Blocking
 navegg.com                                       | Navegg                                                         | Not Impacted By Script Blocking
+pstatic.net                                      | Naver                                                          | Not Impacted By Script Blocking
+wtm.pstatic.net                                  | Naver                                                          | Entire Domain Blocked
 ubermedia.com                                    | Near                                                           | Not Impacted By Script Blocking
 negishim.com                                     | Negishim                                                       | Entire Domain Blocked
 negishim.org                                     | Negishim                                                       | Not Impacted By Script Blocking